codecrafting-io/asus-setup-tool/README.md

     ![ASUS Setup Tool first screen](/Source/Images/screen1.png?raw=true)

-- In case you see an "PowerShell file script policy execution is disabled", type `[ENTER]` to open an new POWERSHELL window with the execution policy set to `Bypass` for the process scope, still allowing to execute the setup, like in the screen below:
+- In case you see an "PowerShell file script policy execution is restricted", type `[ENTER]` to open an new POWERSHELL window with the execution policy set to `Bypass` for the process scope, still allowing to execute the setup, like in the screen below:

     ![ASUS Setup Tool powershell execution policy](/Source/Images/screen2.png?raw=true)